ammunk/hpc/README.md

 distributed training setup and does this for you.
 It also offers multiple optimization tricks that have been found to improve training of neural network based models.
 The downside is that Lightning is (slightly) more rigid in terms of managing the gpus across the distributed processes.
-Using PyTorch's launch script offers full flexibility, but requires manually setting up the distributed training.
+Using PyTorch's `torchrun` offers full flexibility, but requires manually setting up the distributed training.

 To get comfortable with these different approaches and play around with them check out my [distributed training